ibm-cloud-docs/Registry/registry_notices_ip_address.md

 The {{site.data.keyword.registrylong}} private IP addresses that were replaced on 5 July 2022 are being decommissioned on 15 December 2022.
 {: shortdesc}

+The original announcement was published on 2 November 2022.
+{:  note}

 ## What you need to know about this change
 {: #registry_notices_ip_address_know}